Stan Marsh: Role in South Park

-While the show's other main characters have a defining characteristic (Kyle is the only Jewish kid, Cartman is an obese sociopath, and Kenny is poverty-stricken and suffers violent deaths), Stan was originally portrayed as the viewpoint character, being "a normal, average, American, mixed-up kid".
-However, beginning in season fifteen as part of the show's overall shift to more complex characterization, Stan has been cynical and depressed due to his dysfunctional family, particularly in Ass Burgers which shows him abusing alcohol on a daily basis simply to tolerate normal social interaction.
+Stan was originally the everyman, described as "a normal, average, American, mixed-up kid".
+Stan would also occasionally provide a "moral of the story" lesson at the end of certain episodes.
+In season fifteen, the show shifted to more complex characterization and Stan became cynical and depressed due to his dysfunctional family.

 Stan is modeled after Parker, while Kyle is modeled after Stone.
-Stan and Kyle are best friends, and their relationship, which is intended to reflect the real-life friendship between Parker and Stone, is a common topic throughout the series.
-The two do have their disagreements but always reconcile without any long-term damage to their friendship.
-As is the case with his other friends and classmates, Stan is frequently at odds with Cartman, resenting Cartman's behavior and openly mocking his weight.
-Stan also shares a close friendship with Kenny, while Kenny professes that Stan is one of "the best friends a guy could have".
-Stan can understand Kenny's muffled voice perfectly and typically exclaims the catchphrase "Oh my God!
-They killed Kenny!" following one of Kenny's trademark deaths, allowing Kyle to follow up with "You bastards!"
+Stan and Kyle are best friends, and their relationship, intended to reflect the real-life friendship between Parker and Stone, is a common topic throughout the series.
+Stan is frequently at odds with his friend Cartman, resenting Cartman's behavior and openly mocking his weight.
+Stan shares a close friendship with Kenny and can understand Kenny's muffled voice.
+Stan also typically exclaims the catchphrase "Oh my God!
+They killed Kenny!" following one of Kenny's trademark deaths.

 Stan is the only character in the group to have had a steady girlfriend, Wendy Testaburger, and their relationship was a recurring topic in the show's earlier seasons.
-Despite reconciling and declaring to be a couple again in the season 11 (2007) episode "The List" after Wendy had dumped him in the season seven (2003) episode "Raisins", their relationship has received relatively less focus in recent seasons.
-As a running gag, a nervous Stan often vomits whenever Wendy approaches to kiss or speak to him.
-Stan is considered particularly attractive by the girls in the class, which is a subtle joke as all of the fourth-grade boys besides Cartman and the two disabled children use the exact same model before hair, clothing, and skin color are added.
-In many episodes, Stan contemplates ethics in beliefs, moral dilemmas, and contentious issues, and will often reflect on the lessons he has attained with a speech that often begins with "You know, I learned something today...".
+Despite reconciling and declaring to be a couple again in season 11, their relationship seems to have been less formally defined as a couple.